⚡ Quick Answer

 Electricity doesn't actually come from "your" farm. it's all mixed on the grid.
 But the economic signal is real: your subscription money goes to solar development instead of coal plants.
 The farm exists partly because people like you pay for it.
 That's impact.

 The utilities know this.
-They've fought community solar programs, tried to add fees, lobbied against expansion.
+According to SEIA, they've fought community solar programs, tried to add fees, lobbied against expansion.
 They understand that every community solar subscriber is a customer making an active choice to move money away from them.
 That shift matters to them.
 It should matter to you as evidence this actually works.

 Myth: "It's a scam."